binux/yaaw/README.md

 Usage
 -----
 1. run aria2 with RPC enabled
-> aria2c --enable-rpc --rpc-listen-all=true  --rpc-allow-origin-all --save-session=aria2.session -i aris2.session
+> aria2c --enable-rpc --rpc-listen-all=true  --rpc-allow-origin-all
 >
 > Warning: This options will not verify the identity of caller.
 KEEP THE ADDRESS SECRET.